leifos-gmbh/ViteroLPCron/README.md

 6. When ILIAS update the plugin, hit the "Action" button and select "Activate" that will appear instead of the "Update" link.

-7. Hit the "Action" button and select "Refresh Languages" to update the language-files.

-8. [WIP].